Sharko64/game-of-life/README.md

 To add a new starting pattern, modify the `initialize_grid` function in the script.
 You can define new patterns by specifying the coordinates of live cells.

-## Contributing 🤝

-We welcome contributions to this project!
-If you have ideas for improving the script or want to add new features, feel free to submit a pull request.

-### Steps to Contribute

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Submit a pull request with a clear explanation of the changes.

-## License ⚖️

-This project is licensed under the **GNU General Public License v3.0**.
-You are free to use, modify, and distribute this software, but any modifications or derivatives must also be open-sourced under the same license.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements 🙏

 Inspired by the original work of **John Conway** and his legendary **Game of Life**.
 Special thanks to the Bash community for the endless learning opportunities.